relentless95/Flights_scraping_searcher/README.md

 This repo contains the full code splitted on three modules: step_one, step_two, step_three.
 Each of them can be used separately.
-Please, read the Requirements file to know, what packages, classes and files you need for each step.
+Please, read the requirements file to know, what packages, classes and files you need for each step.

 ### Step One:
 * Web Scraping